Skip to main content

 This means that we will keep you fully informed of the facts in relation to what has happened.
 We will also talk to you about your on-going care and treatment.

-We revised our Open Disclosure policy in 2019 and this version: “Communicating with Patients Following Patient Safety Incidents” replaces the HSE Open Disclosure Policy 2013.
+We revised our Open Disclosure Policy in 2025 and this version: “Communicating with Patients Following Patient Safety or Notifiable Incidents” replaces the HSE Open Disclosure Policy 2019.

 Open Disclosure training is mandatory for all staff working in the HSE and HSE funded services.